nyov/netsa-python/README.txt

 complicated collections of shell processes that should fail or succeed together (extremely useful when working with named pipes).

-NOTE: Version 1.4 of NetSA Python is the last major version
-      that will support Python 2.4 or 2.5.
-Future major versions of NetSA Python will require Python 2.6 or greater.

 Installation
 ------------